MediaComem/express-jwt-policies/README.md

 * `authenticate` (boolean) - Whether to perform authentication before authorization.
 Defaults to true.
 * `authenticationRequired` (boolean) - Whether successful authentication is required before performing authorization with the policy function.
-Defaults to true.
+This defaults to the value of the `authenticationRequired` option provided when configuring the module (true by default).

 The entire options object (including any custom option you might add) is attached to the request as `req.authOptions`.